luuductrung1234/dev-roadmap/data-science-roadmap/README.md

 You must share **only** files that you are **allowed** to! **Do NOT disrespect the code of conduct** that you signed in the beginning of some courses.

-[Be creative](#be-creative) in order to show your progress! :smile:
+[Be creative][71] in order to show your progress! :smile:

 ### Stay tuned

-[Watch](https://help.github.com/articles/watching-repositories/) this repository for futures improvements and general information.
+[Watch][72] this repository for futures improvements and general information.

 ## Prerequisite